This page provides links and information on Country-by-Country (CbC) reporting and transfer pricing documentation.

 - a member of a group of entities that are consolidated for accounting purposes as a single group, where the global parent entity has annual global income of A$1 billion or more.

-For further information, please refer to Country-by-Country reporting on ato.gov.au.
+For further information on CbC reporting, refer to Country-by-Country reporting on ato.gov.au.

 Local file and Master file